Bloom Season - April to May

 The display of the Swamp Chestnut Oak is made even more entertaining by the lack of branches growing on mature trees for the first 20 to 40 feet.

 In the Southeast, the tree is often used to attract several animals to an area, including turkeys, deer, and chipmunks.
 These animals are usually attracted to the acorns that are produced following the blooms.
-In many settings, these trees are grown for lumber purposes with their planks being used for veneer, boards, and fence posts across North America.
+These trees are grown for lumber purposes in many settings, with their planks being used for veneer, boards, and fence posts across North America.